FelixOnline/v2/content/articles/2012-2-3-imperial-storm-bp-semi-finals.md

 subtitle: >
   Nine students take leading positions
 date: "2012-02-03 00:34:29 +0000"

 # Attributes from Felix Online V1
 id: "2122"
 old_path: /news/2122/imperial-storm-bp-semi-finals
 aliases:
  - /news/2122/imperial-storm-bp-semi-finals
+imported: true
+comments:
+ - I just want to tell you that I am newbie to blogs and aclultay loved your blog site Almost certainly Im likely to bookmark your blog post  You definitely come with fabulous stories Bless you for sharing with us your websiteThat it is foolhardy arlcite or provision of a dependent person in the family Ive been through it all it was hell for me then nebylo knowledge I now have the knowledge and my experience and I live happily ever after

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - sjw209

+# Homepage control params
 headline: true
 featured: true